NAKAMURA NAKAZÔ

 Nakamura Shôtarô Maizuruya

-There was also another line of minor Kamigata actors, who also held the name of Nakamura Nakazô (four generations):
+There was also another line of Ôsaka actors, who also held the name of Nakamura Nakazô (four generations):

-He started his career in Ôsaka in koshibai venues, playing under the name of Sanogawa Mankichi.
-Later on, he became a disciple of Nakamura Iwazô, who gave him the name of Nakamura Nakazô I. He made almost all his career in hama shibai, from the Tenmei era to the Kansei era.
+Date of birth unknown.
+Disciple of Sanogawa Jûkichi II, he started his career in Ôsaka around 1759 in koshibai venues, performing under the name of Sanogawa Mankichi.
+He joined Arashi Kichisaburô I and received the name of Arashi Nakazô [4] around 1775.
+The following year, he became a disciple of Nakamura Iwazô, who gave him the name of Nakamura Nakazô I. He made almost all his career in hama shibai, from the Tenmei era to the Kansei era.
 He was a tachiyaku actor, specialized in jitsugotoshi and budôgoto roles.
+He most likely died around 1815.
+He was the father of Nakamura Nakazô II and the master of Nakamura Yaozô.

 Haimyô Yagô